 When The Corporate Immune Systems Go Wrong

 Like the body, organizations have immune systems too.
-The immune system of an organization naturally rises out of systems, procedures, and employee mindsets working its utmost best to stay in the comfort zone of past successes and keep the system running smoothly by the status quo.
+The immune system of an organization naturally rises out of systems, procedures, and employee mindsets.
+It does its best to keep the system running smoothly by the status quo.

-However, an organization’s immune system can also become hyperactive.
+But there are times when the organization’s immune system can become hyperactive.
 When this happens, it can’t tell the difference between an innovative opportunity and a perceived threat.
-The corporate immune system will go on overdrive to attack and disarm any disruptive innovation or new element threatening to change how the organization’s body currently functions.

 Immune systems of organizations don’t bring down just one company.
 They can in fact collapse entire industries.